wp-plugins/jm-twitter-cards/readme.txt

 == Changelog ==

+= 2.2.4 =
+* 20 mar 2013
+* Fix metabox that JUST DID NOT WORK !
+Add support for custom post types.
+Next update will regard meta description...

 = 2.2.3 =
 * 18 mar 2013
 * Fix og meta (site and creator) ignored by Twitter thanks to report by Tyrannous